Soupedenuit/chess-web-api/README.md

 var chessAPI = new ChessWebAPI();
 ```
-If you wish to use the built in [priority queue](#usage-with-queue) to avoid parallel requests, add the following paramter to the constructor:
+If you wish to use the built in [priority queue](#usage-with-queue) to avoid parallel requests, add the following parameter to the constructor:
 ```
 var chessAPI = new ChessWebAPI({
     queue: true